San Juan Antiguo: Demographics

 Throughout its history, San Juan Antiguo was the most densely populated area of the city of San Juan.
 Its population peaked at 34,637 inhabitants as recorded in the 1920 Census.
-This changed during the second half of the 20th century, at a time where the city's metropolitan area was growing substantially due to the development of then suburbs such as Río Piedras, Bayamón and Carolina.
+This changed during the second half of the 20th century, at a time when the city's metropolitan area was growing substantially due to the development of then suburbs such as Río Piedras, Bayamón and Carolina.
 In 2020, San Juan Antiguo had a population of 6,383 inhabitants and a population density of 2,400 people per km^{2}.